grafana/grafana-operator/examples/common_options/_index.md

 Grafana doesn't have any webhooks or similar ways of notifying the operator that a Grafana resource, like a dashboard, has changed.
 Due to this the Grafana operator constantly polls the Grafana API to test for changes and overwrite the resources, reconciling towards the desired state.

-We describe this loop as a synchronizing resources with Grafana instances.
+We describe this loop as reconciling the manifest (Custom Resource/CR) and synchronizing with Grafana instances.

 To control how often this polling should occur, you can set the `spec.resyncPeriod` field.
-This field tells the operator how often it should poll the Grafana instance for changes for the specific resource.
+This tells the operator how often it should reconcile and synchronize the CR.

-If a dashboard has changed, the operator will overwrite and synchronize the dashboard after `10m` by default.
+By default, the operator will reconcile with an interval of `10m`.
+The default is configurable through the `--default-resync-period=10m` cli option and applies when `.spec.resyncPeriod` is omitted.

+The `resyncPeriod` is applied on **successful** synchronizations.

+When an error is encountered during a synchronization, like a request timeout, the operator repeatedly retries the full synchronization with an exponential backoff.

+The first retry is immediate, the second retry is delayed by a second and so on.

+#### Disable Resync

-This can of course be annoying for developers actively updating a resource.
+Periodic synchronization can of course be annoying for developers actively working in Grafana.
 The recommended workflow is to duplicate the dashboard/alert/other and work on the copy.
-When finished, export the changes and update the resource manifest to update the original.
+When finished, export the changes and update the manifest and let the operator synchronize the original.

-This can be disabled by setting a the value to `0m`
+Alternatively, resync can be disabled by setting `.spec.resyncPeriod=0m` or by suspending reconciliation entirely with `.spec.suspend=true`(Read more below)

 ```yaml
 apiVersion: grafana.integreatly.org/v1beta1